-I’m a collaborative attorney who, in 2008, founded a boutique law firm with the intention to build a small firm of like-minded lawyers that champion and protect the often forgotten middle-class.
+I’m a collaborative attorney who, in 2008, founded a boutique law firm of like-minded professionals to champion and protect the often forgotten middle-class.

 I’m not your typical attorney.

-I graduated from Texas A&M in 1992, with a business degree, but didn’t go to law school until almost ten years later.
-The New York Times foreshadowed my early career with one article: “Graduates Facing Worst Prospects in Last 2 Decades.”
+I graduated from Texas A&M in 1992, with a business degree, and didn’t go to law school until almost ten years later.
+In the interim, the New York Times foreshadowed my early career with one article: “Graduates Facing Worst Prospects in Last 2 Decades.”

-This time in Galveston, where I met the professors who would shape my future and the man with whom I would share my life.
-Rusty Williams ’02 moved with me to Camden, New Jersey, where I completed a year of law school at Rutgers University.
+This time in Galveston, where I met both the professor who would shape my future and the man with whom I would share my life.
+Ditching the marine biology degree path, Rusty Williams ’02 moved with me to Camden, New Jersey, where I was a 1L at Rutgers Law School.

 There she is…